forest-man/hard_stress/README.md

   -d, --disc         consume all free disc space on mount -c CPU, --cpu=CPU  consume 100% CPU for specified number of cores(please set
-                     it to 0, to consume all available cores)
+                     it to 0, to consume all available cores) -a, --all          ComboMode - run all modes simultaneously
 ```